Echack/CSU-Senior-Project/README.md

 Its usage will be based on telling the weather and allowing users to create their own account to save the locations they have chosen to observe the weather.

 ## Testing
 Any tesing can be found in the doc folder.
+[Link Text](https://github.com/Echack/CSU-Senior-Project/blob/master/docs/Test%20Plan%20Document.md)

 ## Sources Used
 I did some research on how to manipulate API's, but a lot of what I used for the project was taught at the college.
 I did use a template on Youtube on the kind of UI I was envisioning when thinking on how to design the project.
 I also used Google Firebase in order to build a secure login system for my project.